bobheadxi/bobheadxi.github.io/_posts/2019-7-25-evaluable-expressions.md

 description: Metaconfiguration with Go!
 ---

-One of my projects at [Riot Games](https://bobheadxi.dev/riot-games/) involved designing an extension to an internal application specification we have to describe services to allow engineers to declaratively define alerts on their application.
+One of my projects at [Riot Games](/riot-games/) (as I introduced in a blog post on the official Riot Games technology blog, ["Technology Interns at Riot Games"](https://technology.riotgames.com/news/technology-interns-riot-games)) involved designing an extension to an internal application specification we have to describe services to allow engineers to declaratively define alerts on their application.
 The goal of the specification is to be human-readable for operators in different regions while giving programs sufficient information to automate